Gov. McMaster discusses what’s next for SC amidst COVID-19 pandemic, addresses concerns raised by state epidemiologist

-South Carolina Epidemiologist, Dr. Linda Bell has warned about the serious threat of COVID-19 during a handful of recent press conferences.
-But that voice is expressing regret over not being more vocal about the state’s response to the virus.
+South Carolina Epidemiologist Dr. Linda Bell has warned about the serious threat of COVID-19 during a handful of recent press conferences.
+That voice was expressing regret over not being more vocal about the state’s response to the virus.

 An article by The State newspaper cites a June email from Dr. Linda Bell.